Pluralism through Poetry, Sufi Style

 “It’s about the journey of the human soul,” he says.
 “There is a circular dimension to everything.”

-The details of mystical Sufi poetry dovetail Gillani’s academic and musical leanings.
+As intricate as patterns etched in gilded domes of mosques, the details of mystical Sufi poetry dovetail Gillani’s academic and musical leanings.
 Moving from his native Pakistan to London in 2000 to study at The Institute of Ismaili Studies, Gillani found himself bridged between two cultures deeply scarred by the devastating events of 9/11.
 Devoted to his Muslim spiritual roots but invested in a Western academic path, Gillani was suddenly brought face to face with violence and xenophobia.
 In order to cope, he drew from his spiritual teachings and looked to music for solace.

 “This is not the first time that extremism has existed in society,” he recalls, a realization that set him on a journey to discover mystics and scholars who spoke of solutions to divisive conflict long ago.
 While studying volumes of lyrical Sufi texts, he had but one driving question: “How did the great poets address these existential issues?”